mkaraa/Vuejs-MovieListing-OmdbAPI/README.md

 ## live version is at
 http://3.139.66.105:8081/#/

+## description
 You can search any movies which released in 2020 from [Omdb Database](http://www.omdbapi.com/)

 Project is build [Vue.js](https://vuejs.org/)